vazexqi/vazexqi.github.com/_posts/2013-05-11-selling-your-car-on-craigslist.md

 title.

-F then replied that he "talked" to people at the DMV and that usually buyers and sellers have a "48 hour period" to back off.
+F then replied that he "talked" to people at the DMV and that usually buyers and sellers have a "48-hour period" to back off.
 He also mentioned that it was possible to just restore the original title at the DMV.

 I said no. He seemed fine with the decision.
-But it was not clear if he would pursue the "48 hour period" issue.
+But it was not clear if he would pursue the "48-hour period" issue.

-I was really concerned about the "48 hour period" issue he raised.
+I was really concerned about the "48-hour period" issue he raised.
 If this were my own home country, it would be easy to call this _bollocks_.
 There is no such rule from where I am from.
 However, this is the United States.
 If you buy something there is always an accompanying return